-Cursed beliefs are not the only potential confound for evaluating strategic effort exertion.

-Indeed, even accounting for "fully cursed" beliefs, there remains a residual misallocation of effort.
-This misallocation is consistent with several possible behavioral biases, among them, overconfidence, updating failures, and reference dependence.
-My experiment cannot independently identify these possible confounds, but I provide a discussion of the impacts of each and outline possible future experiments that can identify the extent to which each is responsible for deviations from the theoretical predictions.
+My results suggest that cursed beliefs are not the only potential complication in evaluating strategic effort exertion.
+Allowing for "fully cursed" beliefs7 shifts the predicted single crossing point towards lower abilities and increases the number of students predicted to exert greater effort on the 100-Student Quiz but still cannot explain the behavior of many low ability students.
+The misallocation of effort by these students is consistent with several possible behavioral biases, among them, overconfidence, updating failures, and reference dependence.
+My experiment cannot independently identify these possible behavioral responses, but I discuss the impacts of each and outline experiments that could identify the extent to which each is responsible for deviations from the theoretical predictions.

-Other potential confounds can be rejected by the data.
-Intrinsic motivation that is correlated with GPA makes certain predictions about how effort evolves with student ability and may well be present as an incentive for effort.
-Nonetheless, intrinsic motivation alone, without any sensitivity to the strategic incentives present, cannot generate the patterns of effort observed in my experiment.
-In a similar way, my data can reject the notion that the experimental results originate entirely in risk preferences or demographic characteristics.
-I can similarly reject the hypothesis that the observed patterns are driven by a correlation between GPA and the ability to intuit the strategic incentives of the environment.
-My paper thus provides clean evidence that on top of countless other motivations for effort, the strategic incentives inherent in relative grading schemes still affect effort allocation across different academic tasks.
+The data can cleanly reject several alternative explanations for the results.
+A model where high-ability students have greater intrinsic motivation provides some similar predictions about how incentives for effort evolve with student ability.
+Intrinsic motivation may be present as an incentive for effort, but without allowing for sensitivity to the strategic incentives present, this model cannot generate the patterns of effort observed in my experiment.
+In a similar way, my data can reject the notion that risk preference or demographic characteristics can explain the results entirely.
+I can also reject the hypothesis that effort allocation is driven by a correlation between GPA and the ability to intuit the strategic incentives of the environment.
+Indeed, my paper provides clean evidence that students' responses to changes in their strategic environment are largely predictable by models of purely strategic effort, despite many other observable and unobservable motivations for effort.

-To fix ideas, I refer to grading schemes throughout this paper, but this should not distract from the generality of the results.
-Relative awarding schemes are found throughout the modern economy, in job promotion contests, performance bonuses, and lobbying contests, among others.
-My results generalize to these settings, because the costs of effort and the means of exerting it are similar in academic and professional settings.
-Additionally, heterogeneous abilities manifest themselves in related ways in both settings.
+To fix ideas, I refer to grading mechanisms throughout this paper, but this should not distract from the generality of the results.
+Relative awarding mechanisms are found throughout the modern economy, in job promotion contests, performance bonuses, and lobbying contests, among others.8 The qualitative predictions of models of strategic effort, therefore, provide useful intuition in these settings.
+Since the costs of effort, the means of exerting it, and the ways in which heterogeneous abilities manifest themselves are all similar in academic and professional settings, my results may be useful in predicting how certain mechanisms will affect the allocation of effort across employees.